18F/node-sauce-template/README.md

 in [browsers.json](browsers.json) in parallel, and exits with non-zero status if any of the tests fail.

-To run the multi-browser tests, just substitute `npm run test-multi` for `npm test` in the procedure above.
+To run the multi-browser tests, just substitute `node multitest.js` (or `npm run test-multi`) for `npm test` (i.e. `mocha`) in the procedure above.
 You can modify `browsers.json` and specify as many browser/platform configurations as your project needs.
 Just be warned that remote Selenium tests take much longer to run than local tests, and that your workflow may be impeded by tests that take too long to run.
 You can use the `--serial` flag to run the tests in serial, in which case the first failing test will abort the process:

 ```sh
 node multitest.js --serial